owera/versa-framework/docs/api.rst

-.. currentmodule:: versa
+.. currentmodule:: versacord

 API Reference
 =============

-The following section outlines the API of versa.
+The following section outlines the API of versacord.

 .. note::